 City-Wide Sidewalk Program

-The City of Ashland has undertaken a comprehensive sidewalk inspection and repair program.
-The purpose of this program is to reduce or eliminate personal injury claims resulting from faulty and defective sidewalks.
+Beginning in 2020, the City of Ashland has undertaken a comprehensive sidewalk inspection and repair program.
+The purpose of this program is to make sure all Ashland residents have safe sidewalks to traverse as well as to reduce or eliminate personal injury claims resulting from faulty and defective sidewalks.
 These claims are increasing annually throughout the State, both in number and in cost to property owners and cities.

 This program comes on the heels of a complaint by a